Ardinenukuri/Oral_assessment/README.md

 ## Installation

-To get started, clone this repository and install the dependencies for both sections of the assignment.
+To get started, follow these steps to clone the repository and install dependencies for both components of the project.

 ### Steps:
-1. Clone the repository:
+1. **Clone the repository**:
     ```bash
     git clone <repository-url>
     cd <repository-directory>
     ```

-2. Install dependencies for the React Temperature Converter project:
+2. **Install dependencies for the Temperature Converter**:
     ```bash
     cd temperature-converter
     npm install